[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 Sashihara: When we first released it, I was also counting the number of users in the database.
 The

-number of users was increasing at a tremendous rate, so I was worried about whether it would be okay.
+number of users was increasing at an incredible rate, so I was worried about whether it would be okay.

 Yamada: If anything, it was the CDN for downloads that was in a terrible state